chicio/chicio.github.io/_posts/2017-08-15-model-view-presenter-architecture-ios-swift-unit-test.md

 }
 ```

-In our case the repository will not retrieve the data from a real database or using a service.
+In our case the repository will not retrieve the data from a real datasource or using a service.
 All data will be retrieved from a local array inside the repository.
 This is the final implementation of our repository:

 ```swift
 public class ProductsRepository: Repository {